 Before Satan is kicked out, the Jewish nation once again must flee into the desert for three and one-half years during the final Tribulation period.
 Since this hasn’t happened yet, Satan still remains somewhere in Heaven.
 Jesus told His followers:

 ...I saw Satan falling like a lightning [flash] from Heaven.
 (Luke 10:18 AMPC)

 There are two possibilities here.
 Either Jesus was talking about a future event or Satan was kicked out of the Third Heaven, God’s primary residence.
 The truth is that it doesn’t really matter.
 Heaven operates under a set of rules we aren’t fully aware of.
 Satan rules the Earth, but still resides in the spiritual realm.
 He isn’t on Earth yet, so he is still in Heaven, therefore, the Second Heaven is one possibility.

-The important thing to remember when discussing visits to Heaven is that Satan loves to imitate God (Isaiah 14:14): He is called the deceiver, (Revelation 12:9) and even tried to fool Jesus by quoting scripture.
-(Matthew 4) He often appears as an “Angel of Light.”
-(2 Corinthians 11:14) He can appear in the form we usually recognize as God or Jesus.
-We must learn to test the spirits as Paul commanded us to do.
-(1 John 4) That is a topic covered in the many of the courses at the Courts of Heaven Academy focused on the Courts of Heaven.
+The important thing to remember when discussing visits to Heaven is that Satan loves to imitate God (Isaiah 14:14): He is called the deceiver (Revelation 12:9), and even tried to fool Jesus by quoting scripture (Matthew 4).
+He often appears as an “Angel of Light” (2 Corinthians 11:14).
+He can appear in a form we usually recognize as God or Jesus.
+We must learn to test the spirits as John told us to do (1 John 4).
+That is a topic covered in the many of the courses at the Courts of Heaven Academy focused on the Courts of Heaven.

 The most difficult thing for us to comprehend as human beings living in a physical world, is how we can be located in more than one place at the same time.
 We are both on Earth and in Heaven.
 The spiritual part of our beings that we cannot see is actually in the spirit world.
 This is addressed in both the Old and New Testaments: